SynthX-Multi/DiscoMine-v2/Setup.md

 This guide walks you through deploying **DiscoMine** on a Discord bot hosting service.
 While the steps are generally the same across most hosts, this guide uses **Quaxly Hosting** as the example.

 > [!TIP]
 > It is **highly recommended to complete this setup on a PC**.
-Uploading files, editing configuration, and managing your hosting panel is much easier on desktop.
+Downloading files, uploading your project, editing configuration files, and managing your hosting panel are much easier on desktop.

 ---